Ohara (TV series)

-Ohara is an American police procedural television series that first aired on the ABC television network from January 17, 1987, until May 7, 1988, starring Pat Morita in the title role of Lt.
+Ohara is an American police procedural television series that first aired on the ABC television network from January 17, 1987 until August 6, 1988, starring Pat Morita in the title role of Lt.
 Ohara.
 Morita also co-created the series along with Michael Braveman and John A. Kuri.
 Kevin Conroy, Jon Polito, Rachel Ticotin, and Robert Clohessy also starred in supporting roles.
 The series was notable for being one of the first television series to have a Japanese-American actor in the leading role.

 Premise

+Original

 The series focuses on an unconventional Los Angeles-based Japanese-American police lieutenant named Ohara (Pat Morita) who uses spirituality methods such as meditation in his home shrine to solve crimes without the use of a gun or a partner, although he would use martial arts if necessary.
 He often talked in the form of epigrams.

+Revised version

-He was later paired with a partner named Lt.
-George Shaver (Robert Clohessy) who was a more conventional cop.
+A change in format left Ohara as the only returning character in the fall of 1987.
+He was paired with a partner named Lt.
+George Shaver (Robert Clohessy) who was a more conventional cop, and they worked as part of a task force headed by Teresa Storm.

+Final version

+In February 1988, after a friend was murdered, Ohara and Shaver became frustrated with the law-enforcement establishment.
+They resigned and became private detectives.